I. Description of Works

-In order to achieve a perfect alignment, the surfaces to be joined are pressed on the heating element until the entire area is flat and parallel to the heating element.
+In order to achieve a perfect alignment, the surfaces to be joined are pressed on the heating element until the entire area is flat and parallel to the element.
 This can be checked by the development of beads.

 The alignment is finished when the bead height has reached the requested values on the entire pipe circumference.

-During the pre-heating process, the surfaces to be welded must touch the heating element with low pressure.
+During the pre-heating process, the surfaces to be welded must touch the element with low pressure.
 The pressure will fall nearly to zero (<0.01 N/mm²) once the material is molten.